What Are the Best Strategies for Building Employee Loyalty?

 What are the Benefits of Workplace Art?

-In order to establish company culture, you must immerse your team in the business’s core values.
+To establish a company culture, you must immerse your team in the business’s core values.
 Well, one highly effective way to do this is through workplace art.
 The following infographic contains some additional benefits of workplace art:

 Which Benefits Should Small Businesses Consider Offering?

-Here are eight unorthodox benefits that are becoming increasingly valuable in today’s workforce:
+Here are eight different benefits that are becoming increasingly valuable in today’s workforce:

 1. On-site Chair Massages

 As stress at work increases, soothing perks like corporate massages become part of workplace wellness plans.
 Typical on-site employee chair massages last from around 15 to 30 minutes.
 Some massage therapists charge by the hour or by the massage.
-And rates run between $50 to $80 per hour or $10 to $20 for a 15-minute massage, according to Angie’s List.
+According to Angie’s List, rates run between $50 to $80 per hour or $10 to $20 for a 15-minute massage.
 But also consider other costs.
 For example, someone will need to spend time scheduling the massages every week, month, or quarter.
 Plus, you’ll need a room dedicated to an on-site massage.
-You can hire companies dedicated to on-site services yourself or strike up deals with local businesses to offer group discounts for your employees.
+You can hire companies dedicated to on-site services yourself or strike up deals with local businesses to offer your employees group discounts.
 But don’t skimp on doing your due diligence on vetting massage companies.
 Ensure they have qualified therapists, or your plan may backfire.

 2. Funeral Insurance